rafaeldavidjose/AAS-25-26/Class 1/exercise1.md

 ## Objective is to Develop a Chase or Flee Heuristic

-### What I want you to do:
+### What I want to do:
 1. Choose 3 to 5 features for this heuristic
-2. Normalize each feature (how would you do that)
+2. Normalize each feature (how would I do that)
-3. Propose weights [0,1] → Explain your reasoning
+3. Propose weights [0,1] → Explain the reasoning
-4. Write your formula and “test it” using different coordinates for the player and the agent Experiment with 3 or 4 different coordinate combinations
+4. Write the formula and “test it” using different coordinates for the player and the agent Experimenting with 3 or 4 different coordinate combinations

 ### 1. Features
 1. `D_player` = Distance to Player - *Reward*